CDSLab/VirtualSensor/WindMill/README.md

 * Click on (Picture ) to Add a New Sheet
 * On the top right corner, click the icon: (picture) and select Import > Clipboard
-* In the textbox, paste the content of the file CandidatesApp_Import_Sheet1.txt in the folder files of this project.
-Click Ok *<IMAGE>
+* In the textbox, paste the content of the file WindMill.txt in the folder files of this project.
+Click Ok.
+* This imports the ready-to-use flow structure that you can use for this App.

+### *Set the DashDb Configurations

+* Double click the node "DASH103482".
+Add details of your dashDB instantce.
+## picture of DashDB.
+* Click __Deploy__
+* In the debug panel on the right, you would start seeing the Speed, Direction and Time data coming from __Virtual Sensor__.
+* Go back to the DashDB console and validate the records being inserted into the table we created.